hrishikeshsathyian/tp/docs/DeveloperGuide.md

 **Target user profile**:

-- has a need to manage a significant number of contacts over a variety of diferent weddings
+- has a need to manage a significant number of contacts over a variety of different weddings
 - prefer desktop apps over other types
 - can type fast
 - prefers typing to mouse interactions